project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ### Import Realm

 To simplify the configuration, Sunbird provides a ready to use realm that can be readily imported and used.
-Download the realm from [here] (pages/developer-docs/installation/other_files/keycloak-realm){:target="_blank"}.
+Download the realm from [here](pages/developer-docs/installation/other_files/keycloak-realm){:target="_blank"}.

 To import the realm, use the 'Add realm' button, refer to the following images to get more clarity.
 On the import screen, choose the json file and then click 'Create'.

 {% image src='pages/developer-docs/installation/images/keycloack-add-realm.png' half center alt='Keycloak realm' %}